 But when you drink that water, make sure you’re consuming electrolytes like sodium and potassium along with it.
 (You lose more electrolytes on keto too!).
 Being low on electrolytes may cause constipation, but the more likely detriment is to your energy.

-To prevent this from happening, mix 1-2 sticks of LMNT Recharge into your water bottle each day.
+To prevent this from happening, mix 1-2 sticks of LMNT into your water bottle each day.
 We made it specifically for folks like myself, who eat low-carb diets.

 #5: Consider magnesium